Skip to content

 • your equation supports the binding

-• you want CUDA-specific features such as boundary saving or CUDA checkpointing
+• you want hand-written CPU/CUDA kernels or memory modes such as boundary saving, disk-backed boundary storage, or c checkpointing